Flap rudder

+According to the aerofoil theory, two wings with the same chord length and aspect ratio, one of which is a curved wing with camber and the other is a wing of symmetrical section, at the same angle of attack, the lift of the former is greater than that of the latter.

 Design

 The flap rudder is designed to improve the effective lift generated by the rudder and hence improve the manoeuvrability of the craft.

 The rudder consists of two or more sections which move relative to each other as helm is applied and the angle of the main or driven section moves, thus the shape of the rudder changes dynamically as the angle of helm is changed.

 In a two-part flap rudder, the aft part (the "flap") pivots back towards the centreline, thus producing a more hydrodynamic cross-section which increases lift and reduces the chance of stalling.

 Although a flap rudder is more compact than a conventional rudder, it has the disadvantage of extra cost and more moving parts.
 Arguably, on a ship or boat, most of the benefits of a flap rudder may be achieved by the simpler one-piece Schilling rudder.